 Cosmic Forever

-Each flash marks the detection of a muon—an elementary particle born from the collisions of high-energy cosmic rays with Earth’s atmosphere, travelling to us from the depths of interstellar space.
+In the video each flash marks the detection of a muon—an elementary particle born from the collisions of high-energy cosmic rays with Earth’s atmosphere, travelling to us from the depths of interstellar space.
 The small screen here indicates the number of muons passing through the detector and the natural background radiation in our surrounding environment.

 Despite the name, “cosmic rays” are not actually rays but rather high-energy particles, primarily protons and helium nuclei created many millions to billions of years ago.
 Particles created within stars and then ejected after supernova explosions.
 Then accelerated to near the speed of light by powerful magnetic shockwaves in the wake of these cataclysmic events of supernova, binary star collisions, and the relativistic particle jets at the poles of black holes after the ruminants of stars are ripped apart in the accretion disk and eaten.